-As of December 31, 2022, all loans and preferred equity were performing in accordance with the contractual terms of their governing documents and were categorized as performing loans, except for the New York, New York Hotel mezzanine loan and the Long Island City, New York Office senior loan, as noted in "Nonaccrual and Past Due Loans" above.
-There were no loans and preferred equity held for investment with contractual payments past due as of December 31, 2021.
-For the year ended December 31, 2022 and December 31, 2021, no debt investment contributed more than 10.0% of interest income.
+As of December 31, 2023, all loans and preferred equity were performing in accordance with the contractual terms of their governing documents and were categorized as performing loans, except for the Denver, Colorado multifamily senior loan, as noted in "Nonaccrual and Past Due Loans and Preferred Equity" above.
+As of December 31, 2022, all loans and preferred equity were performing in accordance with the contractual terms of their governing documents and were categorized as performing loans, except for the New York, New York Hotel mezzanine loan and the Long Island City, New York Office senior loan, as noted in "Nonaccrual and Past Due Loans and Preferred Equity" above.
+For the years ended December 31, 2023 and December 31, 2022, no debt investment contributed more than 10.0% of interest income.

-The following tables provide a summary by carrying values before any CECL reserves of the Company's loans and preferred equity held for investment by year of origination and credit quality risk ranking (dollars in thousands) as of December 31, 2022 and December 31, 2021, respectively.
-Refer to Note 2, "Summary of Significant Accounting Policies" for loans risk rating definitions.
+The following tables provide a summary by carrying values before any CECL reserves of the Company's loans and preferred equity held for investment by year of origination and credit quality risk ranking (dollars in thousands) as of December 31, 2023 and December 31, 2022 (dollars in thousands).
+Refer to Note 2, "Summary of Significant Accounting Policies" for loan risk ranking definitions.